altocodenl/tagaway/readme.md

 Note also that if `unshare` is present, we skip this asynchronous function.

+Note also we delete the `querycache` key for all of the users contained in the `sho` argument.

 ```javascript
       [function (s) {
          if (unshare) return s.next ();